-Courses for the Accelerated Masters include the Graduate Seminar (GL/GP 9580) and the Combined Field Course, generally offered in May of each year, plus five electives chosen by the student in consultation with the department.
+Courses for the course-based Masters include the Graduate Seminar (GL/GP 9580) and the Combined Field Course, generally offered in May of each year, plus five electives chosen by the student in consultation with the department.

 Tuition is due at the beginning of each of three terms.
 Tuition amounts are accessible through the Office of the Registrar.
 Tuition rates are subject to change each year.
 Students enrolled in the Course-Based Masters streams are not eligible for financial support through Teaching Assistantships (TA).
 International students are eligible for the international fee waiver which reduces tuition payable to the level of a domestic student.

 Graduate school applications must be completed on-line.
 Access to the on-line application from this site or the School of Graduate and Postdoctoral Studies site will coincide with the commencement of the application period.
 In addition to the on-line application, candidates are required to provide supporting documentation.
 All supporting documentation must be provided before an application is considered complete.
 Incomplete applications will not be assessed.